eclipse-tractusx/eclipse-tractusx.github.io/docs/oss/how-to-contribute.md

 Mail adress: tractusx-dev@eclipse.org

 Every contributor should be subscribed to the [Eclipse Tractus-X Developer Mailingliste](https://accounts.eclipse.org/mailing-list/tractusx-dev).
-Committers have to be subscripbed to the list and are added automatically when gaining the committer status.
+Committers have to be subscribed to the list and are added automatically when gaining the committer status.

 ## Reporting Issues

-Reporting issues a an important part of doing development in an open and transparent way.
-It is also used for documentation.
+If you find a bug or you have a request or proposal for e.g. a new feature, open an issue.
+This is an important part of doing development in an open and transparent way and is also used for documentation.
+More [information about the different issue tracker](/docs/oss/issues).

 See the [Handbook](https://www.eclipse.org/projects/handbook/#community-issues)